DOliana/dewpoint-ventilator/README.md

 # dew point ventilator

+**notice**: this is still a work in prorgess.
+I try to keep the main branch in a stable state and will try to fix issues if any come up / are reported but I do this in my spare time so...

 ## abstract

-This was adpated to work on an ESP 8266 (I used the Huzzah feather) and to add some connectivity.
+The original project idea, code and wiring can be  found here [Taupunktlüfter bei heuse make](https://github.com/MakeMagazinDE/Taupunktluefter).
+The code was taken & adpated to work on an ESP 8266 (I used the Huzzah feather) and to add some connectivity.
 I added:

+- MQTT to
-- MQTT to post the sensor data and ventilation status
+  - post the sensor data and ventilation status
+  - be able to change settings remotely
 - Translated everything to english to make it more available

 sources: